Inside the Numbers: Draft Lottery and Draft Position Q&A

 MZ: Yeah, sure.
 Below is the complete table of lottery odds.
 It’s worth noting that these numbers change from year to year, since teams whose records are tied at the end of the season split the number of combinations for the two spots they occupy.

 Source: NBA Bylaws.
 All probabilities rounded to nearest percent – 0% indicates some >0 probability where a blank space equals no probability.

-- * Boston receives the Lakers’ pick from Philly if it is #2 or #3.
+- Boston receives Memphis’s pick if it is not top 4.

 Q: Does the lottery affect the second round too?

 MZ: Only in the event that teams finished the regular season with the same record.
 Ordinarily, the order in the second round is determined solely by regular season record, without regard to the lottery results.
 However, when two teams are tied at the end of the regular season, a coin flip decides who drafts first between them, and whichever team drafts earlier in the first round then drafts later in the second round.
 But the lottery is held after the coin flip, and can move the team losing the coin flip ahead of the team winning it.
 In that event, the higher-drafting team drafts second in the second round.
 This does not affect us this year.

 Q: How will the draft lottery affect team preparations for the draft?

 MZ: There are a range of top players available in this year’s draft.
 Obviously there’s a small chance we don’t get the 14th pick.
 However, in general the lottery probably will have very little effect on our preparations – since there’s always the possibility of a draft-night trade, we’ll need to evaluate a wide range of top draft-eligible players regardless of where we’ll be picking.
 No matter what picks we end up with, the time between the lottery and the draft will be extremely busy, including video interviews with players and our staff watching a lot of video, among other things (including a lot of statistics work), so that Danny & the rest of our staff can have as much information as possible to prepare himself for draft night.